ets/tap-spreadsheets-anywhere/README.md

 ### Configuration

-The config.json supplied to this tap by meltano must hold a single key in it `tables_files_definition` which points to the tables definition file described below.
-Meltano will produce this file using your tap configuration in meltano.yml which should look like this:
+The Meltano configuration for this tap must contain the key 'tables' which holds an array of json objects describing each set of targeted source files.
 ```
 config:
   extractors: